 The film ends with shots of each man underlined by their name, like Predator was a 70s sitcom.
 But something must be working: I didn’t have to look up a single name for this review.

 Despite knowing their names, I can’t say I mind that they die: Predator gives you friends but no allegiances.
-Mac is the only character that tugs at me a little.
-Duke’s performance is haunting.
+Mac is the only character that tugs at me a little, due more to Duke’s haunting performance than the plot.
 His dark face seems to light up his eyes.
 The sweat stands out on his obsessively shaven cheeks and when he loses his cool, his teeth go absolutely wild.
 When he showed up in last year's Mandy, his eyes were still burning.
 He still seemed to be running from the Predator.

 By contrast, Blain's death is an imitation elegy.
-When the trumpets start playing over Mac's memorial, it's hard not to chuckle.
+When the trumpets start playing over Mac's memorial service to his bro, it's hard not to chuckle.
 Blain is every tough guy that's ever died in a film for our pleasure.
 Predator is no different.
 But it makes us examine the difference.

 Masculinity always plays a central role in this kind of movie.
 The characters in Alien were victimized by it; the men in The Thing (1982) clung to it for dear life, even as it failed them.
 Predator stands apart when you realize that manliness is both the winning and the cautionary element, and not just in the sense that it comes out of Schwarzenegger’s every pore (it’s hard to tell which movies he likes and which are just a workout for him, or if those can even be separated).
 I’ve heard people say that Predator is an argument against masculinity since it defaces a bunch of tough guys (“You’re bleeding," someone says; “Ain’t got time to bleed," Blain replies, in a way that doesn't for a moment make you proud of him).
-Then the film makes them pee their pants and die and the natural conclusion is that their manly defiance cost them their lives.
+It sends them careening towards the normal climax of an action movie and blows it out half-way through -- it asks what's left after those other films.
+Then it makes them pee their pants and die; the natural conclusion is that their manly defiance cost them their lives.

-That closed system is what makes Predator about movies, even as it exemplifies them.
-The men live out familiar tropes without much of an argument against them.
+That closed system is what makes Predator about movies, even as it exemplifies them -- it's significant that Dutch wins not by being more rational but by being a better predator.
+It's a sentiment that another film would have interpreted as being a better man; Predator equates them to show us how far that will take us.
+The men live out familiar tropes without an argument against them.
 They don't know anything else (even the villain doesn't know anything else).
 The one girl in the film (Elpidia Carrillo) is scared of what will happen, though significantly, she's seen it all before.
 That's where we are too.

 There’s perfection in the way each of them dies; you understand what drives each man to his individual end.
 That’s the genius of Jim and John Thomas’ script.
 Mac isn’t a stupid horror movie character when he charges in blindly to face the monster: he’s a man broken by vengeance.
 Dillon wants to die, to prove he’s man enough to; Billy wants to face someone worth getting killed by.
 No one has to say any of this.
 This is just what Predator does to you, by bunkering down with these guys and watching them sweat.
 You learn what they’re made of.
 They're a verb declension of the types of movie heroes.

 Predator has a rare lesson to teach to its genre.
 We’re often violated by alien life, and often overcome it, but rarely do we seem no better than it.
-Violence is something we put in the universe; we pump it up and take it out on safari and we do it so often that it’s hard to notice the price sometimes.
+In Predator, violence is something that comes looking for us, but also something we might as well have put in the universe ourselves; we pump it up and take it out on safari and we do it so often that it’s hard to notice the price sometimes.
 If movies are any indication, cultural advancement may just mean a progression in the means of death.
-We love our monsters.
+Movies know this too and translate it into one of their universal truths: a love of monsters.
 McTiernan doesn’t want to change us: he successfully gets across the slowest moments in Predator as though they’re poised for some terrific violence, and by the time Stan Winston’s diabolical prosthesis is snarling into the audience there isn’t a drop of blood below boiling.
 Alan Silvestri carves music out of this movie: even footsteps and the Predator’s sedate breathing seem part of the score.
 Predator is cable TV tribalism.
-No, it doesn’t teach you anything, but your popcorn’s all gone by the end.
-You probably didn’t even notice you were eating.
+No, it doesn’t teach you anything about being a better human, but your popcorn’s gone by the end.
+You probably didn’t notice you were eating.

 Image is a screenshot from the film.